 I'm here to assist the supply chain innovation team in Asia to achieve their big goal, which is to improve the working conditions of the workers in the apparel industry.

 I coordinate our early childhood and full education grants.
 I’m proud of being part of those initiatives because I believe education is the foundation people need to be able to exercise their rights.

 My work is to help with administration of the education grants.
 I do this because I believe that quality public education is the path to social change.

 Change will only happen if people believe fashion can be a force for good.
 I’m here to build awareness and inspire action in Brazil so everyone can take their part in transforming the fashion industry.

 I coordinate the employee engagement programme with C&A. I truly believe that motivated and engaged employees can become ambassadors who represent and stand behind our core values, helping to transform the apparel industry and helping the business to prosper.

-I manage several of our grants in Asia that help factory workers.
-I work with projects that bring much-needed transparency to the garment industry supply chain and ones that help to empower workers to achieve improvements that matter to them.
+I manage several of our grants in Asia that help factory workers, helping to bring much-needed transparency to the supply chain and ones that help to empower workers to achieve improvements that matter to them.
 I do this because I’m passionate about finding and supporting ground-breaking ideas that can bring meaningful change to the garment industry.

-I manage the data collection, analysis and research activities for our sustainable raw material programmes in Asia and Africa.
-It is my responsibility to look for insights in our current programmes and support programme design and delivery based on robust data.
-I also support in managing the sustainable cotton programmes in India specifically.
-I believe that addressing market failures and creating market-based solutions are more effective ways of human development and provide long term economic and environment sustainability
+I manage the data collection, analysis and research activities for our sustainable raw material programmes in Asia and Africa, in order to support programme design and delivery.
+I also support sustainable cotton programmes in India specifically.
+I believe that addressing market failures and creating market-based solutions are effective ways to develop that provide long term economic and environment sustainability.

 I am here to ensure that our Executive Director has what she needs to efficiently do her job.
 This inspires me because I know that in supporting her, I am doing my part to transform our industry.
 Plus I love to work with international teams.